Drizein/WhisperVote-Backend-Vote/README.md

 WhisperVote is a voting application built with C# and ASP.NET Core.
 It uses MariaDB as the database and Docker for containerization.
 This project was created as part of the course "IT-Projekt" at the Ostfalia University of Applied Sciences in Suderburg.
+All four projects are parts of the WhisperVote application.

 ## Prerequisites